First-order tree-to-tree functions: Evaluation of register updates

 Recall that a register update -- of arity say $n$ -- consists of a family of terms over alphabet $\ranked{\Gamma + n\regnames}$, one for each register $r \in \regnames$.
 We begin by explaining the $\lambda$-representation for terms in the family, which is a function of type

 This function is not arity preserving, which is why it is not written in red.
 Define a \emph{placeholder} to be an element of $\ranked{n \regnames}$; we write placeholders as $r_i$ with $r \in \regnames$ and $i \in \set{1,\ldots,n}$.
-The function~\eqref{eq:placeholders} is explained in the following picture: \mypic{103} Note how the arities need not be preserved: the arity of the output is the number of placeholders in the input, which need not be the same as the number of ports in the input.
+The function~\eqref{eq:placeholders} is explained in the following picture:

+Note how the arities need not be preserved: the arity of the output is the number of placeholders in the input, but the input have always at most one port by assumption~(\ref{assumption}).
 The correspondence of ports in the output term with placeholders in the input term is defined with respect to some arbitrary order on the set $\ranked{n \regnames}$ of placeholders, say lexicographic with respect to the order on registers and $\set{1,\ldots,n}$.